adamrudolf-becube/minicrm-automation/README.md

 - crm_data to facade, commandhandler to requesthandler
 - hun names still
 - go through it few times for little errors/illogical stuff
+- remove wildcard imports
+- public api __all__
+- can we make constants constants?

 todo:
 - dunder names